History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Original design by John Nash, architect of Buckingham Palace

-HistoryIn 1825 the Duke of Clarence, later to become King William IV, commissioned architect John Nas to create a new residence connected to St James Palace, because he found the palace too cramped for his liking.
-Nash, architect of nearby Buckingham Palace, created a 4 storey building in gleaming off-white stucco.
-The house exterior that we see today resembles very little the original design, for it has been remodelled and updated numerous times over the last century, especially after the Second world War.
+HistoryIn 1825 the Duke of Clarence, later to become King William IV, commissioned architect John Nash to create a new residence connected to St James Palace because he found the palace too cramped for his liking.
+Nash, the architect of nearby Buckingham Palace, created a 4-storey building in gleaming off-white stucco.
+The house exterior that we see today resembles very little the original design, for it has been remodelled and updated numerous times over the last century, especially after the Second World War.

 During WWII the house was used as a Red Cross base and by the St John Ambulance as their war headquarters.
 The building suffered heavy bomb damage and it took several years to repair the house.
 Princess Elizabeth and her husband, Prince Philip, moved in after the War, and it was at Clarence House that Princess Anne was born in 1950.
 When Elizabeth took the throne as Elizabeth II in 1953 Clarence house became the residence of Elizabeth, the Queen Mother.
 And when the 'Queen Mum' died the house passed to Prince Charles, Prince of Wales.

 The main rooms of Clarence House are used for official receptions and welcoming official visitors to Britain.
 The rooms display works of art from the Royal Collection and from the Prince of Wales' own collections.
 Despite this recent 'personal touch', much of the interior has been restored to the way it looked when the Queen Mother lived here.
 The arrangement of rooms is the same, and many of the personal objects and artwork are placed as the Queen Mum left them.